lisboadivalu/serviceRepositoryAPI/README.md

 <h2>Project Description</h2>
 <p>
 This is a RESTful API did using Laravel Framework.
-The goal of this project is study the Service-Repository Pattern and implement the project documentation
+The goal of this project is study the Service-Repository Pattern and implement the project documentation.
 </p>

 <h2>Install the project:</h2>